 The final exhibit of the tour is Set 48.
 This is essentially the end of the tour and your guide says goodbye as you look around the interactive sets and displays.
 The final section Starts well and tails off to disappointment.

 The first stop is the Friends Central Perk Set.
 The set is made up as in the TV Series but is a little underwhelming.
 It feels incredibly small and unlike the set, but this is the magic of TV.
 You do not really get to explore the set but you do get to Sit on THE couch and pose for photos.
 The attendant will also happily use your own camera/phone to take a snap for you, or you can purchase the official image.
 While the set was a little disappointing it is still a fun and worthwhile part of the tour.

 The next few exhibits are about how certain elements of films are created, things such as forced perspective and CGI/Green Screen.
 There are also a few more iconic movie props, however, these are the more “priceless” type such as Rockies Gloves.

-Finally, you are transported back to the Welcome Center and the whole tour is over is a little over 2 hours.
+Finally, you are transported back to the Welcome Center and the whole tour is a little over 2 hours.

 The $69 ticket price is a little steep considering the tour is a mere 2 hours and just up the road, the Universal Studios Tour offers a similar experience and a whole load more!
 The actual tour is far better than Universals, but their tour is included with the entry fee to one of the best theme parks on the planet and is better value in our opinion.